Floriantoine/CSFML-Workshop/Part1/example/3-sprite/Readme.md

     - Brief:
         Set the sub-rectangle of the texture that a sprite will display
     - Param:
-        1) sprite Sprite object
+        1) Sprite   Sprite object
-        2) rectangle Rectangle defining the region of the texture to display
+        2) Rectangle    Rectangle defining the region of the texture to display

 ---

 ## sfRenderWindow_drawSprite(window, sprite, NULL)
     - Brief:
+        Draw a drawable object to the render-target
     - Param:
-    - Return:
+        1) RenderWindow render window object
+        2) Object   Object to draw
+        3) States   Render states to use for drawing (NULL to use the default states)

 ---

 ## sfSprite_setPosition(sprite, newPos)
     - Brief:
+        Set the position of a sprite
     - Param:
-    - Return:
+        1) Sprite    Sprite object
+        2) Param    position New position
 ---

 **other sprite function**: